OpenVidu/openvidu.io-docs/docs/releases/index.md

 ##### Other improvements

 - New property `resolution` when starting recordings.
 With it you can set the width and height in pixels of the recorded file.
-This is only available fro `COMPOSED` recordings. `INDIVIDUAL` recordings will always record the video files with the native resolution of each video stream
+This is only available for `COMPOSED` recordings. `INDIVIDUAL` recordings will always record the video files with the native resolution of each video stream
 - Automatic stop of recordings is greatly improved.
 Check it out **[here](/advanced-features/recording/#automatic-stop-of-recordings){:target="_blank"}**
 - New property **[Stream.creationTime](https://openvidu.io/api/openvidu-browser/classes/stream.html#creationtime){:target="_blank"}** in OpenVidu Browser.
 This is the time when a stream was created in OpenVidu Server.
 Reflects the real starting time of the media stream transmission on the server side.
 - OpenVidu Server now destroys any stranded recording container left on the host on start up.
 This allows keeping the host machine clean when restarting the service